dhanapriya-22715/Ex.No.6/README.md

 # Date: 22-05-2026
 # Register no:212224230056
-# Aim: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools
+# Aim:

-# AI Tools Required:
+   Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools
 # Title: Framing Prompts for AI-Assisted Project Coding
 ## Objective
 Learners will understand how to design effective prompts for AI tools to assist in coding tasks related to mini projects and final year projects.
 The activity focuses on creating prompts that help AI systems:

 * Generate Python code for interacting with APIs